Velko/8-bit-CPU/doc/BrainDump.md

   feature to advance to next address.
 Could be useful when loading initial memory contents.

+* What about going straight for full 8-bit addressing?
+And 2-byte instructions?
+Could get 64 or so instructions + more memory
+* Can we make switchable RAM/ROM storage for programs???

+We can combine 2 138s to get 4-to-16 line decoder, using enable pins

 There are also 556 dual timer, that might be nice for the clock.
 And there are TLC551 and TLC556 versions - single and dual.